Political Science (POLIT)

 Prerequisite: POLIT 100 or POLIT 301.
 Advanced analysis of psychological, cultural, and group processes of opinion formation and change.
 Attention given to the effect of opinion change on electoral outcomes.
 (Formerly 3700:474)

-POLIT:475 American Interest Groups (3 Credits)
+POLIT 475 American Interest Groups (3 Units)

 Prerequisite: Completion of six or more political science credits.
 Reading and research on the development, structure and function of interest groups in the United States.
 (Formerly 3700:475)

-POLIT:476 American Political Parties (3 Credits)
+POLIT 476 American Political Parties (3 Units)

 Prerequisites: Completion of six or more political science credits.
 Reading and research on the development, structure and function of parties in the United States.
 (Formerly 3700:476)

-POLIT:477 Government Relations and Lobbying (3 Credits)
+POLIT 477 Government Relations and Lobbying (3 Units)

 This course examines government relations, lobbying, and advocacy through participating in hands-on applied projects, meeting with elected officials and government relations professionals, and preparing students for the wide range of career options available to government relations professionals.
 (Formerly 3700:477)